TheEucatastrophe/starwardodyssey/SRD/space-encounters.md

 If the result is greater than the Hits, the module experiences an emergency.

 ### Emergencies

-The amount rolled over the number of Hits determines the type of emergency. *For example; if a module has 3 Hits and the HD roll is 6, it takes the 3rd emergency result (Burning).*
+The amount rolled over the module’s Hits determines the type of emergency.
 Emergencies are removed after appropriate action by the crew is made.

 |||
 |------|------|